-Data exclusivity is currently only available for drugs, not for medical devices.
-PRC law provides six-year protection (which aligns with China’s WTO commitment) that prohibits unauthorised third parties from using undisclosed trial data and other data to apply for manufacturing or distribution approval of new chemical drugs.
-The protection term starts from the date of the marketing authorisation.
+Data exclusivity is currently only available for pharmaceuticals, not for medical devices.
+PRC law provides six-year protection from the date of the marketing authorisation that prohibits unauthorised third parties from using undisclosed trial data and other data to apply for manufacturing or distribution approval of new chemical pharmaceuticals.

-During the COVID-19, distribution of medicines and medical devices are still subject to distribution permits, which is discussed in 5 Distribution of Pharmaceutical and Medical Devices.
-China issued special regulations to severely crack down on the illegal manufacture and distribution of counterfeit and inferior drugs, medical devices, and hygienic materials, especially for drugs and medical devices used for the treatment and prevention of COVID-19, such as pandemic prevention clothing, medical masks, diagnostic kits, ventilators, etc.
+During the COVID-19, distribution of medicines and medical devices are still subject to distribution permits, which is discussed in 5.
+Distribution of Pharmaceutical and Medical Devices.
+China issued special regulations to severely crack down on the illegal manufacture and distribution of counterfeit and inferior pharmaceuticals, medical devices, and hygienic materials, especially for pharmaceuticals and medical devices used for the treatment and prevention of COVID-19, such as pandemic prevention clothing, medical masks, diagnostic kits, ventilators, etc.

-There have been two regulatory pathways since before the outbreak of COVID-19 applicable for emergency approvals of pharmaceuticals or medical devices in China, ie, special approvals and conditional approvals.
+There have been two regulatory pathways since before the outbreak of COVID-19 applicable for emergency approvals of pharmaceuticals or medical devices in China, ie, emergency approvals and conditional approvals.

-Regulatory pathways of special approvals are mainly provided in the Procedures of the State Food and Drug Administration for the Special Examination and Approval of Drugs and the Procedures for the Emergent Examination and Approval of Medical Devices, which greatly reduces the required time for approval of drugs and medical devices due to public health emergency.
+Regulatory pathways of special approvals greatly reduce the required time for approval of pharmaceuticals and medical devices due to public health emergency.

 For exportation, China devotes greater efforts and adopts various measures to ensure the quality and safety of the exported pharmaceuticals and medical devices, including publishing the “white list” and “blacklist,”, as well as requiring the exporting enterprise when making customs declarations to provide a written or electronic statement undertaking that the exported products have obtained marketing authorisations of medical devices in China and meet the quality standard requirements of the importing countries (regions).